A partition function framework for estimating logical error curves in stabilizer codes: Discussion

+Compared to tensor network methods and Wang-Landau, the FKT algorithm used in this work is less likely to be useful for any realistic noise settings.
+However, in \cite{tobias2026optimaldecodingworm}, a sampling-based algorithm known as the ``worm'' makes it possible to efficiently approximate logical error class probabilities (and, more generally, partition functions at different temperatures) for a slightly broader class of problems: those with a ``matchable'' structure.
+While still restrictive, this broader class includes the surface code under both bitflip and readout noise.
+The authors demonstrate how this method can be combined with correlated decoding to improve the surface code depolarizing threshold over correlated matching, exemplifying how methods that can handle only part of the decoding problem optimally may still improve the overall performance.
+A different matching-based method for estimating logical error class probabilities, by finding the first $K$ minimum weight matchings from the decoding graph, is given in \cite{MaoApproximateML}.

+The partition function framework that we define allows for apples-to-apples comparisons of the logical error curves of different codes, avoiding confounding factors from code-specific decoder implementations.
 One example of a confounding factor in the comparison of codes and decoders is bias within matching implementations.
-As was pointed out in~\cite{stace_error_2010}, this bias can also lead to inaccurate estimates of the location of the phase boundary of the corresponding statistical mechanics model.
+As was pointed out in~\cite{stace2010}, this bias can also lead to inaccurate estimates of the location of the phase boundary of the corresponding statistical mechanics model.
 In Fig.~\ref{fig:mwpm_uniform_pert}, ensembling is seen to outperform MWPM for all distances, while in Fig.~\ref{fig:lowT_FKT} MP and dMP are seen to agree in the toric code at large distance.
 This shows that the improvement in Fig.~\ref{fig:mwpm_uniform_pert} is not due to an inherent difference between MP and dMP at large distance, but rather due to ensembling suffering less from bias in the \texttt{PyMatching} implementation (as is also seen in Fig.~\ref{fig:mwpmvsmp}).
+Furthermore, the framework is sample-efficient compared to conventional sampling of decoder failures.
+The sample efficiency depends on $p$ and $d$, and the results indicate that estimation through ratios of partition functions may be particularly useful at low $p$ and large $d$, meaning at low logical error rates, where conventional sampling struggles.
+Probing the regime of low logical error rates is important, as this is the regime relevant for large-scale quantum computing.
+Other recent work for estimating or bounding the behavior in this regime includes Ref.~\cite{beverland2025failfasttechniquesprobe}.

 The bitflip noise model is far from realistic, and non-uniform noise is furthermore unlikely to be normally distributed.
 Future work would be needed to establish which of the qualitative features seen above would generalize to more realistic settings.
 For instance, we see that the performance improves for non-uniform noise when the decoder is given the individual qubit fidelities.
 For correlated noise such as circuit noise there could be an overall performance reduction compared to uniform noise.
 Similarly, qualitative observations concerning the performance gains from ensembling (that they are most notable around the threshold, and that they decrease for strongly non-uniform noise) may change in the presence of correlations.